Grade Level: 5 (3-5)

 Since tsunamis can be so deadly, scientists and engineers have developed ways to detect them before they reach the coast so that people can be warned.
 The U.S. west coast is monitored by the National Oceanic and Atmospheric Administration's (NOAA) Deep-Ocean Assessment and Reporting of Tsunamis (DART) system.
 The DART system consists of a bottom pressure recorder (BPR) — a sensor — that sits on the bottom of the ocean and detects small pressure increases that indicate that a tsunami has passed over.
 The BPR communicates the data it collects to a buoy floating on the surface.
 The buoy relays the information to a satellite that transmits the data to tsunami warning centers (see Figure 1).

 Since tsunamis can only be detected and not prevented, engineers are designing structures that can survive the destructive forces of a tsunami.
 When designing a building to survive a tsunami, engineers consider where the house is, how it is oriented, what it is made of, and its shape.
 For example, a group of engineers from MIT and Harvard universities worked with the Buro Happold engineering firm in England to design a house that would be more likely to survive a tsunami.
 They came up with a design that allowed the tsunami to flow through and under the house.
 This kept the energy of the wave from knocking the house over.
 The engineers also decided to construct much of the house from cinder blocks, which are considerably stronger than the wood usually used to build homes near coasts.
 As engineers become more aware of how tsunamis work, they are better prepared to create new tsunami-resistant structures, as well as new devices for detecting tsunamis that can save many lives when the next tsunami strikes.
+Following the lesson, students can take on the role of engineer as they examine the powerful simulated waves of a tsunami and design to prevent catastrophe with the associated activity Survive That Tsunami!
+Testing Model Villages in Big Waves.

 Lesson Background and Concepts for Teachers